 In this virtual ghost tour from Amazon Explore, you’ll visit some of Chicago’s most notorious haunted locations.

 For example, explore Death Alley, where hundreds perished in the great Iroquois Theater fire more than 100 years ago.
 Your team will also virtually walk along the Chicago River, one of the most haunted river banks in existence.
 Learn about the Congress Hotel and its infamous Room 441, the inspiration for Stephen King’s film “Room 1408.”
 Finally, hear frightening stories about ghosts and villainous characters in this spine-tingling experience.

 Turn this experience into a full-on virtual Halloween party!
 In true Chicago spirit, you can allow each team member to expense a deep-dish pizza (or whatever treat they prefer) delivered to their home.
 Enjoy dinner together on your video call!

-Book your Haunted History of Chicago tour by clicking here.
+Book your Haunted History of Chicago tour through Amazon experiences by clicking here.